TrivadisPF/platys-modern-data-platform/cookbooks/run-spark-simple-app-java-submit/README.md

 ## Preparing the Java Spark Application

 The Spark application we are going to use is available in this [GitHub project](https://github.com/TrivadisPF/spark-simple-app).

+You can

+2. download the pre-built jar form GitHub or
-You can either build it on your own using `maven` or `sbt` or download a pre-built jar.
+1. build it on your own using `maven` or `sbt`

-### 1) Download pre-build application
+### 1) Download pre-built application

-Download the pre-build jar into the `data-transfer/app` folder of the platys dataplatform.
+Download the pre-built jar into the `data-transfer/app` folder of the platys dataplatform.

 ```bash
 wget https://github.com/TrivadisPF/spark-simple-app/releases/download/spark-2.4.7/spark-java-sample-1.0-SNAPSHOT.jar -O $DATAPLATFORM_HOME/data-transfer/app/spark-java-sample-1.0-SNAPSHOT.jar